-To properly include us in our society and show us the trust and respect that society expects of us by giving us the right to vote.
-There are over 1.5 million 16 and 17 year olds in the UK denied the vote.
-We are a campaign made up of young people, organisations and network of politicians across the UK.
+We want to be properly included in our society and shown the trust and respect that society expects of us, by giving us the right to vote.
+There are over 1.3 million 16 and 17 year olds in the UK still being denied this right.
+We are a campaign made up of young people, organisations and a network of politicians across the UK.

 Engage 16 and 17 year olds at the ballot who hold many responsibilities in our society

 Empower 16 and 17 year olds, through a democratic right, to influence decisions that will define their future

 Inspire young people to get involved in our democracy